Is being a vegetarian woman easier than being a vegetarian man?

 Vegetarian Men, Anybody Out There?

-The Vegetarian Times has an article on Vegetarianism in America where you can learn more about the statistics of veggies in this country (as of 2008) including the fact that 7.3 million Americans are vegetarians and an additional 22.8 million follow a vegetarian-inclined diet.
+Gallup has an article on Vegetarianism in America where you can learn more about the statistics of veggies in this country (as of 2023) including the fact that 4% of Americans are vegetarians and an additional 1% follow a vegan diet.
 These numbers are only growing as vegetarian and plant-based diets have been trending strongly.
-According to the Vegetarian Times article, being a vegetarian man is not unusual; they estimate that 59 percent of vegetarians are female and 41 percent are male.
-Another article found that 79% of vegans and vegetarians are women.
-These stark differences reflect a lack of definitive research on the prevalence of veganism and vegetarianism in males and females and the reasoning for the suspected difference.
+According to this Science Direct article, women are more likely to be vegetarian than men, although the exact numbers aren’t truly clear.
+This difference reflects a lack of definitive research on the prevalence of veganism and vegetarianism in males and females and the reasoning for the suspected difference.

 I think some of the feedback from this interview will surprise you and hopefully shed some light on some barriers and pressures that men face when cutting meat out of their diets.
 Read on to learn more about how men feel about being vegetarian and please check out the Vegetarian Nutrition Dietetic Practice Group Consumer Page for awesome resources!